Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-NM5eNwiCX0c.md

 ### Transcript

-> and find all my changes so this is this is a key thing though this whole block here didn't exist in unreal 423 and so i kind of had to look into what this thing was doing when we merged we thought is this really right so you can see our hesitation and as you all saw it obviously wasn't right because it's invisible and that's not the only thing i don't think so first let's see i'm going to bring up another other files i think if i can find it do this on the screen
+> and find all my changes so this is this is a key thing though this whole block here didn't exist in unreal 423 and so I kind of had to look into what this thing was doing when we merged we thought is this really right so you can see our hesitation and as you all saw it obviously wasn't right because it's invisible and that's not the only thing I don't think so first let's see I'm going to bring up another other files I think if I can find it do this on the screen